kwaldenphd/image-representation/README.md

 <blockquote>Q2: How many bytes are there in <code>college-logo.gif</code>?
 How many bytes in <code>college-logo.jpg</code>?</blockquote>

-19. Open both of the `college-logo` image files by selecting Open from the File menu.
+19. Open both of the `university-logo` image files by selecting Open from the File menu.

-20. Arrange the two image windows so yu can see parts of both images as well as the GIMP toolbar.
+20. Arrange the two image windows so you can see parts of both images as well as the GIMP toolbar.

-21. Zoom in on a specific area of both `college-logo` images (at least 2000%).
+21. Zoom in on a specific area of both `university-logo` images (at least 2000%).
 The magnifying glass icon on the GIMP toolbar will allow you to zoom in.

 <blockquote>Q3: Describe what you see in each image, paying particular attention to colors.
 Which image format seems to be the most suitable for the logo image?</blockquote>